Getting Used to Varifocals

-New to Varifocals?
-Here is a quick guide so you know what to expect for the first few days.
+New to varifocal lenses?
+Here's a quick guide so you know what to expect for the first few days.

-For those of you who are new to varifocals (progressive lenses), you may feel at first as if you will never get used to the 'swim' sensation when you initially make quick head movements.
-You may also experience a blur in the peripheral zones of the lenses when you glance to the far right or left, especially when you look down.
-Do not worry, this sensation will soon pass for the vast majority of people who wear varifocals, and the adjustment period is a small price to pay for what are versatile lenses with wonderful focal power.
+For those of you who are new to varifocal lenses, you may experience some problems, such as a 'swim' sensation when you initially make quick head movements, or a blur in the peripheral zones of the lenses when you glance to the far right, left, or down.
+Do not worry, these sensations will soon pass for the vast majority of people who wear varifocals, and the adjustment period is a small price to pay for what are versatile lenses with wonderful focal power.

 Generally, it takes between a few minutes to a few days for people to adjust to wearing varifocal lenses.
 This is because the brain needs to learn to work with them, and some peoples' eyes naturally take a little longer or shorter than others.
 Particularly for those with farsightedness (hyperopia), especially the more advanced prescriptions, adapting to your varifocal lenses may take a little longer.

-If you do have problems with a 'swim' sensation or blurring, you may at first need to make more slight head movements to look more directly at objects.
+If you experience a 'swim' sensation or blurring, you may at first need to make more slight head movements to look more directly at objects.
 These problems will eventually disappear as your brain learns to adjust.